Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 02/12/2015
+	- Hidden viewmodels option now only has the following entries: "Display all", "Hide all" and "Custom".
+Added individual customizable options for Marine, Alien, and Exo viewmodels for the Custom option.

 - 06/11/2015
 	- Made empty Tech Points and Resource Nodes colored so they're easier to distinguish.
 Color is customizable.
 Available in HUD tab.